pavan3008/GoogleSignInVerification/README.md

 # Google Sign-In Verification

-This repository contains code for an API endpoint that verifies Google Sign-In tokens and retrieves user information.
+A Lambda function that verifies Google Sign-In tokens and retrieves user information.
 It can be integrated with a SwiftUI front-end application.

 ## Usage